 - Click Save Changes.

-Before AuthPoint can receive authentication requests from BlueJeans, you must specify the BlueJeans client as a SAML resource in AuthPoint.
-You must also assign an access policy for the BlueJeans resource to the user group that will authenticate through BlueJeans.
+Before AuthPoint can receive authentication requests from BlueJeans, you must add a SAML resource in AuthPoint.
+You must also create an authentication policy for the BlueJeans resource to determine which users can authenticate and log in to BlueJeans and which authentication methods they can use (Push, QR code, and OTP).

 Add a SAML Resource in AuthPoint